AWD vs 4WD — What's the Difference and Which Do You Need for the UAE Desert?

 Top Tips: Making the Right Choice for Your Desert Adventures

-- Always match your vehicle's drivetrain capability to the specific terrain you plan to tackle
+- Always match your vehicle's drivetrain capability to specific terrain you plan to tackle

 - Deflate tyres to 18–22 PSI before entering soft sand to dramatically improve floatation

-- Never drive alone in the desert — convoy driving with a minimum of two vehicles is the community standard
+- Never drive alone in the desert — convoy with minimum two vehicles following community standards

-- Engage 4WD Low before you need it — attempting to engage while already stuck is far less effective
+- Engage 4WD Low before you need it — attempting engagement while stuck is far less effective

-- Study your route using satellite imagery tools before departure to identify soft sand zones and steep dune sections
+- Study routes using satellite imagery tools before departure to identify soft sand zones and steep sections

 Looking for popular trails to test your vehicle's capabilities?
-Check out our Fossil Rock off-road guide for a great intermediate route, or explore our full routes directory.
+Check our Fossil Rock off-road guide for a great intermediate route.
+Or explore our full routes directory.

 Frequently Asked Questions